open-power/hostboot/src/import/hwpf/fapi2/docs/topics/Attributes.md

 `<initToZero/>`

 ### mrwHide
-Indicates that this attribute should not be shown as configurable parameter in the MRW.
+Indicates that this attribute should not be shown as a configurable parameter in the MRW.
 Instead the attribute value is entirely controlled by the default value specified in the xml.
 Note : must have a default tag.

 `<mrwHide/>`